What expenses does child support cover?

 This is not an exhaustive list.
 In general if anything changes which will change the support obligation by more than $50 per month or by more than 15%, whichever is less, then child support can be modified.
 A modification typically is not automatic.
 It must either be agreed to by the parents or awarded by a court after a proper application for a change is made.

-How does the Attorneys at Anton Law Group provide services for child support cases?
+How does the Tampa child support Attorneys at Anton Legal Group provide services?

 We know how to use the Florida child support formula.
 This is sometimes easy and sometimes not.